bxxmzilla1/Fancia-Test-1/README.md

 This app is configured as a Progressive Web App with:

 - **Service Worker**: Enables offline functionality and caching
-- **Web App Manifest**: Allows installation on devices
+- **Web App Manifest**: Allows installation on devices with native app-like experience
 - **App Icons**: Automatically generated icons for various devices
 - **Offline Support**: Caches assets for offline access
+- **Install Prompt**: Smart install button that appears when the app can be installed
+- **App Shortcuts**: Quick access to Home, Inbox, and Upload from the app icon
+- **Native Look**: Standalone display mode for a native app experience

 ### Installing the PWA

+The app includes an **Install Button** in the header that automatically appears when installation is available.

 **On Mobile:**
+- **iOS Safari**:
+  - Tap the Install button in the header, or
-- iOS Safari: Tap the Share button → "Add to Home Screen"
+  - Tap the Share button (square with arrow) → "Add to Home Screen"
+- **Android Chrome**:
+  - Tap the Install button in the header, or
-- Android Chrome: Tap the menu → "Add to Home Screen" or "Install App"
+  - Tap the menu → "Add to Home Screen" or "Install App"

 **On Desktop:**
+- **Chrome/Edge**:
+  - Click the Install button in the header, or
-- Chrome/Edge: Click the install icon in the address bar
+  - Click the install icon in the address bar
-- The app will appear in your applications menu
+- The app will appear in your applications menu and can be launched like a native app
+- Runs in a standalone window without browser UI for a native experience

 ## Project Structure